ecadlabs/taquito/docs/cancel_http_requests.md

 Having Taquito implemented in composable modules is a design choice to allow users to customize the modules to meet some of their specific needs.

 One of these needs might be the ability to cancel HTTP requests to optimize the network.
 Indeed, Taquito has heavy methods that make a lot of requests to the RPC.
-For example, in some cases, users might want to cancel almost immediately a call when using it in interfaces.
+For example, in some cases, users might want to cancel almost immediately a call when using it in user interfaces.
 It is possible to incorporate some logic into the `HttpBackend` and `RpcClient` classes to fulfill this need.

 Here is an example in which we can click the `cancel` button during an estimation call to abort all requests.
 It will throw an exception.